 - affect any administrative proceedings of which the petitioner had notice before issuance of the order;

 - affect the enforcement of an order issued by an administrative body before issuance of the expungement order; or

 - remove any evidence relating to the petitioner which the administrative body has used or may use.

 Expunging a record of a traffic case does not clear your driving record.

 Certified Copies of the Order

-Petitioner may pick up certified copies of the expungement order at the courthouse or have them mailed.
-To have certified copies mailed, send a request for a specific number of copies to the clerk of the court and include an 9" x 12" self-addressed envelope with sufficient return postage.
-(Note that large envelopes and multiple copies require additional postage.)
+You may pick up certified copies of the expungement order at the courthouse or have them mailed.
+To have certified copies mailed, send a request for a specific number of copies to the clerk of the court and include a self-addressed envelope with sufficient return postage.

 - the arresting agency (city police; county sheriff, Utah Highway Patrol);